brandontoups/EvoGraph/README.md

 Himchan Park and Min-Soo Kim.
 2018.
 EvoGraph: An Effective and Efficient Graph Upscaling Method for Preserving Graph Properties.
 In Proceedings of the 24th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining (KDD '18).
 ACM, New York, NY, USA, 2051-2059.
 DOI: https://doi.org/10.1145/3219819.3220123

 Original Implementation GitHub: https://github.com/chan150/EvoGraph

+## Running Experiments

+As stated at the beginning of the README, the Implementations of both [normal](/evograph/src/evograph.py) and [parallel computing](/evograph/src/evographParallel.py) are present in this repository.
+The normal code is running the experiment on the small scale dataset without parallel computation.

+To run the normal file, you will want to run

+`$ python /evograph/src/evograph.py`

+The file takes in no arguments, and maintains state of the original file internally.
+Therefore, by running this file, the printouts of all upscales with be followed by a reversion of sf=1.txt back to its starting state.
+The exception to this is after the program has finished executing.
+The upscale of the initial graph to a scale factor of 128x will not be printed to the terminal.
+However, the file will not be reverted to its initial state.
+Therefore, to view the content of this file at this point, simply `$ cat /evograph/data/sf=1.txt` keeping in mind that this file has 768 edges, each holding its own line number.

+To run and evaluate EvoGraph with parallelism, you will want to run

+`$ python /evograph/src/evographParallel.py`

+This file will handle reversions back to the original file as well.
+This code will also execute our attempt at a large scale dataset upscale.
+The optimal threading of this dataset upscale is known anecdotally to be 100 threads, but uncommenting the other various calls to upscale will allow performance benchmarking on your own.

+We did find in our experiments that our code had issues in upscaling the large dataset provided by original authors, `/evograph/data/toy.txt`.
+The upscale to scale factor of 2 seemed to be taking into account the number of current edges, and incorrectly incrementing the non-referenced node by that factor.
+The range of the upscale's nodes to a factor of 2 should be in the range 1016-2032, as an upscale of 1016 nodes by 2 would have a maximum of 2032 nodes.
+The upscale seen, however, manages to keep a range of nearly 1016 nodes (10426-11442), but just shifted by a factor of ~10426 (the original number of edges in the toy.txt file).
+At this point, a solution to this issue is not apparent, as the small scale dataset has no issues with upscaling properly.

+Personal benchmarking results are located in the `/evograph/analysis/parallelism` directory.

+## Evaluation Scores

+EvoGraph prides itself on the maintenance of graphical structure after upscaling.
+Two of these eight structural qualities, in-degreee and out-degree, are analyzed briefly in the `/evograph/analysis/degreeDistribution.xlsx` file.